 The major factors to be considered are clinical efficacy, ocular and dermatologic safety, and visual comfort.
 Here is a checklist with recommended criteria for light box selection:

-- UV FILTER: Fluorescent lamps should be fitted with a diffusing screen that filters ultraviolet (UV) rays that are harmful to the eyes and skin.
-Claims of UV protection are common, but questionable if a polycarbonate filter was not used.
+- UV FILTER: Fluorescent lamps should be fitted with a diffusing screen that filters ultraviolet (UV) rays that can be harmful to the eyes and skin with long-term use of the device.
+Claims of UV protection are common, but questionable if a polycarbonate filter is not specified.

-- SPECTRUM: White light is preferable.
-“Full spectrum” lamps and blue (or bluish) lamps with color temperature above 5000 Kelvin are not superior in efficacy.
+- SPECTRUM: White light is the standard.
+“Full spectrum” lamps and blue (or bluish) lamps with color temperature above 5000 Kelvin are not superior in efficacy and cause increased visual glare.